Power Mode

 Layouts

-Power mode supports custom column layouts so users can personalize the grid to suit their needs.
+Power Mode supports custom column layouts so users can personalize the grid to suit their needs.
 In layouts users can only define what request fields should be available.
+Layouts define the visible fields and their order in the grid.

 Users can: